MicrosoftDocs/memdocs/memdocs/cloud-native-endpoints-planning-guide.md

   For these on-premises services, resources, and applications, consider the following tasks:

   - **Authentication and authorization**: To access on-premises resources from cloud native endpoints, users need to authenticate and verify who they are.
-For more specific information, see [Authentication and access to on-premises resources with cloud native endpoint](cloud-native-endpoints-on-premises.md#authentication-and-access-to-on-premises-resources).
+For more specific information, go to [Authentication and access to on-premises resources with cloud native endpoint](cloud-native-endpoints-on-premises.md#authentication-and-access-to-on-premises-resources).

   - **Connectivity**: Review and evaluate apps and resources that only live on-premises.
 Connectivity and access to these resources should be available off-premises, and without any direct connectivity, like a VPN.
 This task might include moving to SaaS versions of your apps, using [Azure AD Application Proxy](/azure/active-directory/app-proxy/application-proxy), [Azure Virtual Desktop](/azure/virtual-desktop/overview), [Windows 365](/windows-365/overview), [SharePoint](/sharepoint/introduction), [OneDrive](/onedrive/plan-onedrive-enterprise), or [Microsoft Teams](/microsoftteams/teams-overview).